phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 ### Skosmos timeout setting

-Skosmos has a HTTP_TIMEOUT setting in config.inc, you could see if increasing that to a large value helps.
-It should only be used for external URI requests, not for regular SPARQL queries, but there may be unknown side-effects.
+Skosmos also has a HTTP_TIMEOUT setting in config.inc, that should only be used for external URI requests, not for regular SPARQL queries, but there may be unknown side-effects.

 ### EasyRdf HTTP client timeout

-Also the EasyRdf HTTP client has a default timeout of 10 seconds.
+The EasyRdf HTTP client has a default timeout of 10 seconds.
+It is also recommended to change this value.
 It is set in /var/www/skosmos/vendor/easyrdf/easyrdf/lib/EasyRdf/Http/Client.php near the top of the class definition.
-(If you change this then an update of EasyRdf might revert your changes later on, but at least we know where the timeout is being set)
+(If you change this then an update of EasyRdf might revert your changes later on)

 ### Checking the browsers' timing out.

+It is suggested to change the timeout value from the browsers where you are planning to access Skosmos.

 #### IE Timeout setting